havenstadrp/documentatie/docs/guide/character/hud.md

     The settings menu uses keymapping and is defaulted to "I"

-{% hint style="danger" %}
+!!! danger
     Player settings are stored using KVP which is located on the player's machine so the only way to reset them is by using the in-game menu buttons

 ## Preview